 When it comes to objective data the old saying goes “the numbers are what the numbers are.”
 You might think of these measures as simple facts that don’t carry any opinion (other than the opinions others have about the data).
 Objective data is nice because you know exactly what behavior to target for future improvement, and you can specifically monitor your progress as you work to get better.
 For example, a basketball player shooting 60% from the free throw line can precisely count his shots each day to see if he can average better than 6 makes out of every 10 shots.
 Generally speaking, the more objective feedback you receive, the easier it is to set future goals to measure future improvement.

 Coaches also provide a lot of subjective feedback, but interpreting this kind of advice can sometimes be tricky without asking for additional clarification.
-For example, if the coach says you need to “get in better shape,” that can be construed in a number of different ways.
+For example, if the coach says you need to “get in better shape,” that advice can be interpreted in a number of different ways.
 Does the athlete need to lose weight?
-Become quicker on the field?
-Develop a healthier diet?
-Without asking the coach specifically what he means, the advice given could be very difficult to interpret and use.
+Increase strength?
+Improve stamina?
+Without asking the coach specifically what he or she means, the advice given could be very difficult to interpret and apply.

 Any feedback received form the coach is worth examining, but some athletes get lost in the subjective feedback they receive (i.e. “work harder”?).
 When you are unsure what the coach means, it is important to ask for additional clarity so that you actually target the behavior(s) the coach would like to see improved.
 Objective feedback is generally easier to understand and implement, but sometimes coaches struggle to find specific metrics to offer athletes.